-In addition to his work in the criminal courts, Jake has developed an expanding practice in advisory work, judicial review, extradition, and libel law.
-He brings the skills he has mastered in the preparation and presentation of complex criminal cases to these wider fields, helping lay and professional clients to focus on the core issues that concern them whether that be helping to redress the effects of identity takeover or online fraud, contesting a judicial review application, considering the potential impact of the content of broadcast media.
+In addition to his work in the criminal courts, Jake has developed an expanding practice in family law, advisory work, judicial review, extradition, and libel law.
+He brings the skills he has mastered in the preparation and presentation of complex criminal cases to these wider fields, helping lay and professional clients to focus on the core issues that concern them whether that be helping to redress the effects of identity takeover or online fraud, contesting a judicial review application, or representing individuals in fact-finding hearings in the Family Court.

 Before his appointment as Treasury Counsel, Jake was a grade 4 prosecutor and a member of the specialist serious crime panel.
-He is a member of the faculty of advocacy teachers at Gray’s Inn, of CPS London’s Local Scrutiny and Involvement Panel, and of the Kalisher Trust.
-He is a training facilitator in Vulnerable Witness Advocacy Training.
+He is a member of the faculty of advocacy teachers at Gray’s Inn, of the Bar Council’s Education and Training Committee, and of the Kalisher Trust.
+He is a training Facilitator in Vulnerable Witness Advocacy Training.